mythaxis/mythaxis.github.io/content/issue-24/The Witches Curse.md

 copyright: '© Matthew Wilson 2020 All Rights Reserved'
 showAuthorFooter: true

-description: 'Is it possible that one thing is more important that all the others when it comes to telling a good tale?
+description: 'Is it possible that one thing is more important than all the others when it comes to telling a good tale?
 Hard to say - but what is certainly true is that, whether a story soars or has flaws, a distinctive sense of voice will make amends for whatever sins it might contain.
 Matthew Wilson gives us sins large and small... and voice as well.'

 morelink: 'sweet dreams'